2022 Georgia state elections: Public Service Commission

 On August 19, 2022, the U.S. Supreme Court upheld a ruling by Judge Steven D. Grimberg in the case Rose v.
 Raffensperger postponing both Georgia Public Service Commission elections which were due to be held on November 8, 2022.
 As a result, the following nominees for Districts 2 and 3 were removed from the general election ballot.
-The elections will be held in 2025.
+The elections were held in 2025.

 District 2

 Incumbent Republican Commissioner Tim Echols ran for re-election.